-- 30. The following are the procedures to be followed for managing medicines: - i.
+38. The following are the procedures to be followed for managing medicines:

+- i.
 Medicines will only be administered at the academy when it would be detrimental to a child's health or school attendance not to do so; - ii.
-No child under 16 should be given prescription or non-prescription medicines without their Parents/Carers written consent. - iii.
-The academy will not administer non-prescription medicines to a child, if a Parent/Carer wishes a child to have the non-prescription medicine administered during the Academy day, they will need to come to the Academy to administer it to their child.
+No child under 16 should be given prescription or non-prescription medicines without their Parents/Carers written consent.

-iv.
-The academy will only accept prescribed medicines that are indate, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must still be in date, but will generally be available inside an insulin pen or a pump, rather than in its original container.
+- iii.
+The academy will not administer non-prescription medicines to a child, if a Parent/Carer wishes a child to have the non-prescription medicine administered during the Academy day, they will need to come to the Academy to administer it to their child. - iv.
+The academy will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must still be in date, but will generally be available inside an insulin pen or a pump, rather than in its original container. - v.

-- v.
 Parents are responsible for checking the dates on medication and for renewing it as necessary. - vi.
 All medicines will be stored safely in the Medical Room, or equivalent space.
 Children should know where to locate their medicine.
 Where relevant, they should know who holds the key to the storage facility. - vii.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away; these will be stored in the classroom cupboards where both class teacher and child know how to access them.
 These should be clearly labelled with the child's name.
 Class teachers should keep a record of who has an inhaler/epi-pen on the appropriate record sheets. - viii.
 During school trips, the first aid trained member of staff/member of staff in charge of first aid will carry all bottled and packaged medical devices and medicines required.
-Pupils, however, will be responsible for carrying their own inhalers. - ix.
+Pupils will be responsible for carrying their own inhalers. - ix.
 Staff administering medicines should do so in accordance with the prescriber's instructions.
 The Academy will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
 Any side effects of the medication to be administered at the Academy should be noted.
 Annex C and Annex D outline these procedures.
 Written records are kept of all medicines administered to children. - x.
 It is the responsibility of Parent/Carer to collect unused/out-of-date medicine and arrange for safe disposal.
 Sharps boxes should always be used for the disposal of needles and other sharps. - xi.
-All staff medication should be kept out of reach of children and stored safely and appropriately.
+All staff medication should be kept out of reach of children and stored safely and appropriately. - xii.
+Controlled drugs should be stored in a non-portable container and only named staff should have access. - xiii.
+Controlled drugs should be easily accessible in an emergency. - xiv.
+A record should be kept of any doses of controlled drugs used and the amount of controlled drugs held. - xv.
+Staff administering medicines should do so in accordance with the prescriber's instructions. - xvi.
+A record should be kept of all medicines administered to individual pupils stating what, how and how much was administered, when and by whom. - xvii.
+Any side-effects of medication to be administered should be noted.